 Tourism is also important to the Puerto Rican economy, representing approximately 10% of its gross domestic product.
 Despite damage to its infrastructure due to a hurricane in 2017, most tourist amenities are back in operation.
 Here are some tips for planning a fantastic vacation in Puerto Rico.
+Here are some tips to plan your holiday to Puerto Rico and avoid stress.

 1. How To Travel